errorstates/errorstates_hugo/content/posts/011-preserving-digital-media.md

 There are two kinds of digital media.
 One is digital media that has a physical embodiment.
 The other is the realm of the purely digital.

 It goes without saying that physically embodied things degrade.
 Things are _designed_ to degrade.
 But digital media's degradation leaves no trace of the original content, just a useless container for what was.
 Reinfurt's LaserDisks is an example.
 Vinyl get scratched and becomes unplayable, unreadable.
-Tapes melt into tree sap.<sup>5</sup> Batteries lose their charges and cant power their cases any more.
+Tapes melt into tree sap.<sup>5</sup> Batteries lose their charges and can't power their cases anymore.
 Powercords are lost.
 Magnetic tapes get erased.
 The original strips of card-powered programming tear, get eaten away by bugs, become dust.
 The players get lost and cannot read the content.

 We are left with sentimental husks of plastic and metal - the treasure box but not the treasure.